Lending Works Review

 Auto-Invest – means virtually no time managing investments.
 Just send your money over, decide which portfolio you would like to invest in (3 year or 5 year).
-Once your money is invested (can take a couple of weeks), set the reinvestment switch, and you can sit back and watch the interest come in!
+Once your money is invested, set the reinvestment switch, and you can sit back and watch the interest come in!

-Good Rates – from one of the larger, safer peer to peer companies, the ability to get as much as 6.5% (as of 02/19) is not too bad at all.
+Good Rates – from one of the larger, safer peer to peer companies, the ability to get as much as 6.5% (as of May 2019) is very appealing.

 Website – the Lending Works website is very easy to use and understand.
 Some P2P websites leave a lot to be desired.

-Large Investments – because the Lending Works loan book is big, it can easily gobble up large amounts of capital, again reducing cash drag for larger investors.
+Large Investments – because their loan book is big, it can easily gobble up large amounts of capital, again reducing cash drag for larger investors.

-£500 minimum investment – if your portfolio is still small, it’s still easy to invest with Lending Works
+£500 minimum investment – if your portfolio is still small, or you would prefer to start out slowly, it’s still easy to invest with Lending Works